 - Publish/Validate/Subscribe – Simon Tweddle of Mizuho echoed a lot of what Neil said in approach to global data management and ownership, but added that he believed that the model of publish/subscribe needs to change to publish/validate/subscribe to ensure data quality.

-Most of the panelists agreed that bringing in experience from external industries (Pharma, Oil & Gas, Internet Search etc) would be beneficial since we should not assume that the financial market has the expertise to get data management right first time (take a look at this article from the FT for a related idea).
+Most of the panelists agreed that bringing in experience from external industries (Pharma, Oil & Gas, Internet Search etc) would be beneficial since we should not assume that the financial market has the expertise to get data management right first time.
 Martin of LCH.Clearnet was convinced that mandated data management would come and would be beneficial, which some of other panelists did not agree with and suggested that the industry needs to get ahead of the regulators to head this possibility off.
 Simon said that the focus on complex data/products was wrong given that the basics (what is our exposure to this counterparty?) were not being done (not sure I agree with this totally, both are needed given the losses from CDOs etc).
 Overall it was good panel with some interesting debate and speakers.